garciadev/itb-2023-workshop-api/_workshop/section5/readMe.md

 When documenting your API, you just need to annotate the handler functions to describe what you are doing.
 We use Swagger to generate a JSON file that can be viewed with Swagger UI, or any other service that can parse the Swagger file.

-To start, confirm that you are able to generate a Swagger by going to
+To start, confirm that you are able to generate a Swagger file by going to

 > https://127.0.0.1:8001/cbswagger